thehottgame/theHoTTGameGuide/docs/source/0-trinitarianism/quest-0.rst

 It will be crucial that types can be treated as terms.
 This will allows us to

-- reason about "*structures*" such as the structure of a group", think for all groups"
+- reason about "*structures*" such as "the structure of a group", to express "for all groups, ..."
 - do category theory without stepping out of the theory (no need for classes etc. For experts, we have Grothendieck universes.)
-- reason about when two types are the same", for example when are two definitions of the natural numbers the same"?
-What is the same'?
+- reason about when two types are "the same", for example when are two definitions of the natural numbers "the same"?
+What is "the same"?